MarlinFirmware/Marlin/docs/Cutter.md

     trap step power incr_decr = ( cruize power - entry_exit ) / accel_decel_steps

 The trap steps are incremented or decremented during each accel or decel step until the block is complete.
-Step power is either cumulatively added or subtracted during trapeziod ramp progressions.
+Step power is either cumulatively added or subtracted during trapezoid ramp progressions.

 #### Planner Code: